batatop/basic-react-navigation/README.md

 # basic-react-navigation

-Basic React navigation example without any navigation libraries.
-I used [electron-es6-react] to make it a desktop app.
+Basic [React] navigation example without additional navigation libraries using [Electron].
+I used [electron-es6-react] to use [Electron].

 ## Installation